kaspar030/laze/README.md

 # Installation

-Install the ninja build tool using your distro's package manage, then install laze using cargo:
+Install the ninja build tool using your distro's package manager, then install laze using cargo:

     $ cargo install laze